SERRVIEX/SimpleRecyclerCollection/README.md

 Generic optimized ScrollRect for Unity that can handle a huge amount of data with using pooling objects.

-It also support different inherited classes for data and views.

 ## How to use?
 An example is included in the project so you can see how it works and how to implement it correctly.

 1. Create a cell data class that will store all the information.
 ```csharp
 public class MyCellData {
     public string Id;